 Cheddar is rare, for grated toppings they tend to prefer Emmenthal.

-Office supplies and stationery are always particularly good value in French supermarkets compared with the UK.
+Office supplies and stationery are always particularly good value in a French supermarket compared with the UK.
 You can get some lovely pens and good value folders, also school equipment like compasses.
 The only negative is that the notebooks are all squared paper to comply with requirements for French schools.

 Meat and poultry … and other “meat”

 Make sure you know what you are buying.
 Learn the vocabulary because a French supermarket will sell things which you might prefer to avoid like Fois Gras and white veal, both produced with controversial methods of animal care.
 Also you can buy meat labelled ‘horse’, ‘cat’ and ‘dog’.
 Tripe is common, even in tins and in sausage (‘andouille’ is tripe sausage).
 The range of whole salamis in the supermarkets is quite exciting.
 Bacon is commonly sold in little cubes or lardons rather than slices.

 Vegetables and Fruit

 With the exception of Super U – my favourite French supermarket so far – we found the range of green veg was very different to the UK with only haricots verts (French beans) in the bean section, nothing from the cabbage or broccoli families at all.
 On our summer visits there were no sprouts, mange-tout, runner beans, kale or cauliflower.
 Perhaps some autumn veg would come round in season or be available regionally at different times.
 A more recognisable range was available at Super U but broccoli was expensive and haricots verts so cheap that one Euro buys 900g (2lb).
 They were delicious too!
 Parsnip is rarely eaten in France, although the older generation remember eating them during the war.